phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

     Required if the Shockwave signatures option in phpmussel.ini is enabled.
     Can remove if the option is disabled.
     ~
+ /vault/switch.dat (Other, Included)
+    Controls and sets certain variables.
+    ~
  /vault/template.html (Other, Included)
     phpMussel Template file; Template for HTML output produced by phpMussel for its blocked file upload message (the message seen by the uploader).